el634dev/swapi-form/README.md

-# swapi-form
+# SWAPI-Form
-Form where user enters a number and data from the SWAPI is shown
+> Form where user enters data and data is pulled from the SWAPI
+> No live link